Ovidiu Burcă

-Ovidiu Nicușor Burcă (born 16 March 1980) is a Romanian professional football manager and former player, who is in charge of Liga II club Sepsi OSK.
+Ovidiu Nicușor Burcă (born 16 March 1980) is a Romanian professional football manager and former player, who is in charge of Liga I club Sepsi OSK.

 Club career

 Early career

 Burcă was born on 16 March 1980 in Slatina, Romania.
 His football talent was noticed by coach Nicolae Zamfir who brought him to the Școala de Fotbal Gheorghe Popescu.

 Emelec

 He started his senior career at Ecuadorian side Emelec in 1998.
 Burcă made his Ecuadorian Serie A debut in a Clásico del Astillero match against Barcelona in which he dislocated his shoulder, an injury that kept him off the field for two and a half months.
 He made a total of six league appearances in his single season spent with El Bombillo.

 JEF United Ichihara and Ventforet Kofu

 Afterwards he went to JEF United Ichihara in Japan where he made his J.League debut on 25 March 2000 when coach Nicolae Zamfir sent him in the 65th minute to replace Kazuhiro Suzuki in a 6–1 home loss to Vissel Kobe.
 He played only four league matches for JEF United.

 He stayed in Japan, signing with J2 League team Ventforet Kofu where he played sixteen matches and scored one goal.